-Partnership, Police and the Local Authority, will work together as joint and equal partners to shape bespoke arrangements for the needs of the children in West Sussex.
+1. From Tuesday 25th June 2019 the West Sussex Safeguarding Children Board was replaced by the West Sussex Safeguarding Children Partnership11 where three lead agencies; Health Partnership, Police and the Local Authority, will work together as joint and equal partners to shape bespoke arrangements for the needs of the children in West Sussex.
 As a Governing Body, we are fully committed to working with the Partnership and will enable governors and our safeguarding lead to attend events and briefings on how the partnership will support our children.

-7 THE DESIGNATED SAFEGUARDING LEAD (DSL)
+THE DESIGNATED SAFEGUARDING LEAD (DSL)

-In this schools, any individual can contact the Designated Safeguarding Lead if they have concerns about a child.
+In these schools, any individual can contact the Designated Safeguarding Lead if they have concerns about a child.

-The Designated Safeguarding Lead in this is:
+The Designated Safeguarding Leads are: